 Macomb County Probation Violation Defense Attorneys

-Typical terms and conditions of probation include:
+Typical terms and conditions of probation include the following:

 - reporting to a probation officer monthly or weekly,

 - the inability to leave the state of Michigan,

 - inability to be around children or vulnerable adults, and much more.

 The LEWIS & DICKSTEIN, P.L.L.C.
 Defense Team’s philosophy is that every probation violation is defensible one way or the other.
 If you are wrongfully accused of probation violation, defenses can be argued on your behalf, such as lack of willfulness (intent), mistake or misunderstanding, vague order of probation, unreliable drug or alcohol test result, expired order of probation, and many others.

 In other cases, the allegation of probation violation may be true; however, the punishment suggested by the probation department or being considered by the judge may be too harsh or fail to consider mitigating circumstances.
 In situations where other lawyers felt jail or prison was inevitable, we have convinced judges to consider alternatives other than imprisonment.
 We frequently persuaded judges to order therapy, drug treatment, fines, community service, additional probation, and other creative alternatives.
 Even the toughest judges can be persuaded if the lawyer credibly and convincingly presents a different alternative.

 The bottom line is that jail and prison can be avoided in many cases, even when incarceration seems to be a virtual certainty.
 The lawyer must be willing to fearlessly and tenaciously do whatever is necessary to protect their client.